hhromic/lirc-midi-node/README.md

 * ```lircdSocketPath``` is the path to the UNIX socket that LIRCd is writing to.
 * ```midiOutputPort``` is the MIDI output port index to use for MIDI messages output.

 The actual LIRC remote/buttons to MIDI messages mappings are configured in the ```mappings.js``` module file.
-The contents for this file is very simple:
+The content for this file is very simple:

 ```javascript
 module.exports = {